ericrqs/shell-L1-standard/{{cookiecutter.project_slug}}/README.md

 For REST APIs, try the "requests" package.
 Note that even if your device has no notion of a persistent connection, you still need to implement login() and store the address, username, and password, since they are passed to login() and not the mapping functions.

-Any additional dependencies you add must be installed on the Python in PATH and added to driver.spec alongside "../cloudshell-cli".
+Any additional dependencies you add must be installed on the Python in PATH.
 PyInstaller will automatically bundle all these dependencies into the EXE.

-If the driver doesn't work, try running the EXE directly from the command line.
-Problems with dependencies will be apparent there.
+If the driver doesn't work, try running the EXE from the command line with no arguments.
+It should print "Dependency check OK - exiting".
+Problems with dependencies may print a stack trace.

 The address, username, and password of the switch resource become known to the driver only when 'login' is called.